How Georgia’s New Homestead Cap Affects Sugarloaf

 Your actual outcome depends on which parts of your tax bill are covered by the cap and which parts are not.
 In Gwinnett County, local bodies made different choices.

-- School portion: Gwinnett County Public Schools held required hearings and published materials about potential impacts, including revenue estimates.
+• School portion: Gwinnett County Public Schools held required hearings and published materials about potential impacts, including revenue estimates.
 Verify the Board of Education’s final resolution and filing status on the district’s HB 581 page before making assumptions about the school line of your bill GCPS HB 581 information.
+School taxes typically make up over 60% of property taxes for Gwinnett County.

-- City portion: For Sugarloaf addresses within Duluth, check City of Duluth meeting minutes or resolutions to confirm whether the city opted out.
+• City portion: For Sugarloaf area addresses within Duluth, check City of Duluth meeting minutes or resolutions to confirm whether the city opted out.
 Do not assume either way; city choices directly affect the city line on your bill.
 The opt-out process is described in state law OCGA §48‑5‑44.2.
+Sugarloaf Country Club is not technically within the city limits so there are no property taxes for the city of Duluth.

 Here is how those factors play out for typical Sugarloaf scenarios.